Pandaqi/Pandaqi-Studio/pandaqi-studio/content/thats-amorphe-pictures/_index.md

 ---

+You receive a drawing of a cat.
+You have to change it into a farmer with just three lines.
+Others need to guess what on earth you did.
+A spin-off of [That's Amorphe](/thats-amorphe).

 ## What's the idea?

 Each round, you're teamed up (randomly) in pairs.
 You draw a word from your card, then give it to your teammate.

 They must _change_ your drawing to a different word (from their card).
 But only by _some secret amount_!